 Her love for serving others extends to her other work as Charity Golf Tournament Event Planner working for The Mulligan Man.

 Sue is a retired community college athletic administrator, professor, and coach working primarily in the Sacramento area.
 In 2018, she moved to Upland to be closer to family.
 Over her professional career, she coached both women’s and men’s

 volleyball, swimming, tennis, and golf.
-Being an avid, yet average, golfer, she spends much of her time at Red Hill Country Club and is fortunate enough to live on the golf course.
-In addition to her passion for golf, she loves spending time with
+Being an avid golfer, she spends much of her time at Red Hill Country Club and is fortunate enough to live on the golf course.
+In addition to her passion for golf, she loves spending time with her family, traveling,

 Amy was born in Glendale and grew up in East Los Angeles and the San Gabriel Valley.
 She attended Charter Oak High School and then went on to get her education in Political Science/International Relations at UCLA.
 She also spent time at the University

 Amy and her husband Erik have two children.
 Amy

 serves on the Upland Chamber of Commerce Board of Directors, is an active member of the Upland Rotary Club, and has been honored as Business Person of the Year by the Chamber.
 Amy is a partner in a mortgage service business based in downtown